-You're welcome to use these resources from the One Heart Many Lives campaign for your local campaigns to encourage Māori and Pacific Island men to ‘get their heart checked.’
+You're welcome to use these resources from the One Heart Many Lives campaign for your local campaigns to encourage Māori and Pacific Peoples' men to ‘get their heart checked.’

-‘Māori and Pacific Island men living into their 80s and 90s free of heart disease.’
+‘Māori and Pacific Peoples' men living into their 80s and 90s free of heart disease.’

 One Heart Many Lives was first run as a pilot in Gisborne and Porirua, called ’Take Control of your Cholesterol'.

 PHARMAC commissioned an advertising company to develop the brand and an advertising campaign to promote it.
 The campaign resulted in an increase in awareness of heart disease in these regions and an increase in prescribing of statin medicines.